Home and auto insurance packages are becoming increasingly common offerings for the homeowner-driver hybrid.

 - GEICO – GEICO claims that combining home and auto insurance policies can lead to “real savings” through their Multi-Policy Discount.
 (GEICO also offers this discount when bundling car and renters insurance.)

-- Progressive – Progressive claims it can save customers an average of $1,029 when they bundle home and auto insurance.
-Other bundling options include auto and renters insurance, “any two or more products,” and personal insurance.
+- Progressive – Progressive claims it can save new customers an average of $1,029 when they bundle home and auto insurance.
+Other coverage options include auto and renters insurance, “any two or more products,” and personal insurance.

 - State Farm – State Farm contends that policyholders can save up to $854 when they bring their auto and dwelling insurance together.

 Nearly every insurance company that offers both homeowners and car insurance policies will give you some kind of perk for bundling these policies.
 The trick is to compare bundling packages between insurers to be sure that you’re getting the best possible deal.
-Find the best insurance companies for home and auto insurance.
+Find the best home insurance companies here.

 Most insurance companies that sell more than one type of coverage will give you a multi-policy insurance discount.
 Bundling your homeowners and auto insurance policies makes you automatically eligible for this discount.
-Always compare quotes on the best comparison platform before signing on the dotted line.
+Always compare quotes from the best home insurance comparison sites before signing on the dotted line.

 A few insurance companies also offer more specialized discounts that you can claim by bundling policies.
 For example, some insurance companies will give you a discount for being a homeowner regardless of whether you buy homeowners insurance from them.
 If you pick up both a homeowners and auto insurance policy from such a company, you can get both the multi-policy discount and the homeowner discount.